Your Premier Scaffold Installation, Rental and Sales Provider

 - When erecting and dismantling supported scaffolds, a competent person must determine the feasibility of providing a safe means of access and fall protection for these operations.

-- Employers must train each employee who works on a scaffold on the procedures to control or minimize the hazards.
+- Employers are required to train each employee who works on a scaffold on the proper procedures to control or minimize the hazards.

 - Before each work shift, and after any occurrence that could affect the structural integrity, a competent person must inspect the scaffold and scaffold components for visible defects.